Colin-Loh/personal-blog/app/content/posts/terraform-azuread-service-principal.md

 ---
 # Introduction

 In this blog post, we will explore how to efficiently manage Azure Active Directory (AD) Service Principals using Terraform.
-Before we go over how we can automate this process, lets us go over what is a Service Principal, what is an App Registration and why do we need it.
+Before we delve into automating this process, let's discuss what a Service Principal is, what App Registration entails, and why it's necessary.

 # App Registration

-App Registration just as the name implies it provide Azure AD **authentication / authorization** for any applications (e.g. Azure DevOps).
+As the name suggests, App Registration provides Azure AD **authentication / authorization** for any applications (e.g. Azure DevOps).

 This is how it looks like :

 ![app-reg](https://learn.microsoft.com/en-us/graph/images/quickstart-register-app/portal-02-app-reg-01.png)

-Once it is registered, the application will be created in  `App Registrations` and  `Enterprise Registrations` also known as **Service Principals.** You can use the Enterprise Application page in Azure AD to see a list of Service Principals in the tenant.
+Once registered, the application appears in  `App Registrations` and  `Enterprise Registrations` also known as **Service Principals.** You can use the Enterprise Application page in Azure AD to view a list of Service Principals within the tenant.

 Confused yet?
 Lets talk about the differences:

-**Application Registration - T**his is the actual application instance, local representation or application object (whatever you want to call this).
-In simple words, its basically a place where you set the authentication and authorization of your application.
+**Application Registration -** This is the actual instance of the application or its local representation.
+Simply put, it's where you configure the authentication and authorization settings for your application.

-In the portal, you can set various things but the most important things are:
+Important aspects in the portal include:

 - `API Permission` : The API permission for the App Registration/Service Principal, specifying which services or APIs the application can access. (e.g. Microsoft Graph)
 - `Application Permission`: Application Permissions allow the application to operate autonomously, without user intervention, and typically require admin consent.